USS New Hampshire (BB-25): Postwar career

 By 1919, the ship had had all of her 7-inch guns and eight of the 3-inch guns removed, and a pair of 3-inch anti-aircraft guns had been installed.
 On 22 June 1919, the ship went into drydock in Philadelphia for an overhaul.
 A year later, on 5 June 1920, she began a training cruise for midshipmen to the Pacific Ocean via the Panama Canal.
 The cruise took the ship to Hawaii and several cities on the western coast of the United States.
 She was back in Philadelphia by 11 September.
 From 18 October to 12 January 1921, New Hampshire served as the flagship for a mission to Haiti.
 On 25 January she crossed the Atlantic to Europe for the final time to carry the remains of August Ekengren, the Swedish envoy to the United States.
 She arrived in Stockholm on 14 February; on the return voyage, she also stopped in Kiel, Germany, and Gravesend, United Kingdom.
 The ship reached Philadelphia on 24 March, where she was decommissioned on 21 May.
 According to the terms of the Washington Naval Treaty, New Hampshire was sold on 1 November 1923 and subsequently broken up for scrap.

+Two 7-inch guns from New Hampshire were later installed as coastal artillery guns on Oahu after the attack on Pearl Harbor during World War II.
+These guns are currently displayed at Battery Randolph in Honolulu.